OndrejValla/TALENTED-PEOPLE/README.md

 | Action |
 |--------|
 By clicking Edit button at the bottom of the category card, admin is redirected to edit_category.html.
 In edit_category.html, Admin can edit the name of selected category and submit the change by clicking button Save Category.
-Admin has also option to click the button Cancel, which takes Admin to categories.html.
+Admin has also an option to click the button Cancel, which takes Admin to categories.html.

 | Expected Result |
 |-----------------|